Theale Green School: 21st century

 In 2002 Gittins became the government's lead advisor on improving behaviour and attendance in schools, and Sue Marshall was appointed headteacher, moving from the neighbouring Clere School in Hampshire.
 In 2010–11, the sixth form complex was rebuilt; the new building comprises classrooms, computer facilities, study rooms and a new common room.
 In October 2011, the school was given a Notice to Improve by Ofsted.
 The report stated: "The proportion gaining five or more A* to C grades at GCSE including English and mathematics has now fallen to below the national average and progress for average ability students across the school, particularly in mathematics and science, was inadequate."
 The follow-up visit, made in October 2012 and published in December 2012, found that the school had not made sufficient improvement on the previous report.
 As a result of this, the school was placed in special measures, and headteacher Sue Marshall announced her resignation.
 She was succeeded by David Bromfield, former principal of Manchester Academy.
 In September 2013, the school converted to academy status and the word "community" was dropped from its name.
 After 19 months as the headteacher, Bromfield left the school in August 2014 by mutual consent.
 He was replaced by Sally Beeson, a former assistant headteacher at nearby Bradfield College.

 In its May 2017 Ofsted report, the school received a "requires improvement" rating; while the sixth form programme was found to be a strength of the school.
 Beeson left her role at the end of that academic year and then-deputy head Julie Turner was announced as interim head from September 2017.
 In September 2018, the school appointed Joanna Halliday, the former head of King Alfred's Academy in Wantage, as its head teacher.
 That academic year, the school became part of the Activate Learning Education Trust.

-The school received a 100 per cent pass rate in the most recent setof A-Level results.
 Its 2022 Ofsted inspection rated the school "good".